Ojas2217/Ubot/README.md

 # Ubot

-Ubot is a web application that visualizes driver earning potential across different regions in the Netherlands.
+Ubot is a web application made at the JunctionX Delft hackathon that visualizes driver earning potential across different regions in the Netherlands.
 It uses a **machine learning regression model** to assign a *score* to each hexagonal grid cell, helping drivers identify areas with higher potential earnings.

 ---